apmoore1/tdsa_augmentation/README.md

 The following language models should be stored in this folder: `./resources/language_models`

 1. The non-domain specific ELMo Transformer from the following [paper](https://www.aclweb.org/anthology/D18-1179) that can be found [here](https://s3-us-west-2.amazonaws.com/allennlp/models/transformer-elmo-2019.01.10.tar.gz) and stored at `./resources/language_models/transformer-elmo-2019.01.10.tar.gz`
 2. The domain specific ELMo Transformers created from the [repo](https://github.com/apmoore1/language-model) described above.
 There should be three language models here; 1.
 Yelp (Restaurant domain), 2.
 Amazon (Laptop domain), 3.
-MP/Election, all of these should be saved in the `./resources/language_models/` folder under the following names respectively; `yelp_model.tar.gz`, `amazon_model.tar.gz`, and `election_model.tar.gz`.
+MP/Election, all of these should be saved in the `./resources/language_models/` folder under the following names respectively; `restaurant_model.tar.gz`, `laptop_model.tar.gz`, and `election_model.tar.gz`.

 A **NOTE** on the domain domain specific ELMo Transformers ensure that within the `tar.gz` file that the `config.json` does not still have the `initializer` field containing a link to the pre-trained weights, if so remove that field else the language model will not work.